mhaack/mh-site/src/content/mqtt-433mhz-gateway-homie/index.md

 -   receive 433Mhz signal from a traditional remote, optional map it to a channel and publish the data to a MQTT topic.
 -   additionally, a simple temperature sensor can record the room temperature of the room where the gateway is installed.

-The software is based on [Homie](https://github.com/marvinroger/homie-esp8266) to enable an easy integration with home automation systems like [OpenHab](http://www.openhab.org/).
+The software is based on [Homie](https://github.com/marvinroger/homie-esp8266) to enable easy integration with home automation systems like [OpenHab](http://www.openhab.org/).

 The final assembly looks like this: